dktrotti/ThomBot/README.md

 # ThomBot
-A discord bot to fill the Thomas-shaped hole in our hearts
+A discord bot to fill the Thomas-shaped hole in our hearts.

 This is terrible code.
 No one should ever use this for anything.